joohan-lee/joohan-lee.github.io/README.md

 ## 🆘 Troubleshooting

 ### **Chatbot Shows "Demo Mode"**
-- Check if your Gemini API key is configured in `config.js`
+- Check if your Supabase function URL is configured in `config.js`
-- Verify the API key is valid and active
+- Verify the Supabase Edge Function is deployed and accessible
-- Ensure you haven't exceeded API rate limits
+- Check browser console for API connection errors

 ### **Content Not Updating in AI**
 - Run `npm run extract` after making HTML changes